Cost of Living Comparison Between Taiwan and Canada Cost of Living Comparison Between Taiwan and Canada

 Monthly Cost of Living

-Taiwan is roughly 51% cheaper than Canada on average – the gap runs across housing, groceries, transport, and services.
+The cost of living in Taiwan is roughly 51% lower than in Canada on average – the gap runs across housing, groceries, transport, and services.

 Currency